ldishman/make_demo/README.md

 This is my README!

-DISCLAIMER: Don't skip ahead.
-So don't do anything it says here until we're ready to do it together :)

 To generate paper.pdf, and plot-data.png like in the lecture, just run `make`

 NOTE: If you have any issues with plot.py, edit the shebang line at the top to whatever python version you use